So you’ve decided to move to Portugal? Great choice!

 - Lack of flexibility in physical stay requirements – For the D7 visa, you’re required to make Portugal your primary country of residence and become a tax resident too.
 That means you should avoid being out of Portugal for over six months consecutively or eight months non-consecutively in any one year.

-- Once you become resident, you’ll have to declare your worldwide income to Portugal every year (although the NHR scheme means you may be able to avoid actually paying tax to Portugal on that income).
+- Once you become resident, you’ll have to declare your worldwide income to Portugal every year

 - The application process requires many documents and is subject to change according to the requirements of any specific embassy (each one has the right to set its own rules).